What's Going On: Grand Island area calendar of events

 “Christmas City,” holiday lights and displays, 5:30 p.m. (dusk) through 11 p.m., through Dec.
 31, Comstock.
 Display includes 18 blocks of 50 themed scenes; a mile of lights; antique vehicles and campers; and 250 inflatables (but not when it’s too windy).
 Walk or drive; the walk takes about an hour, the drive 30 minutes; free.

-St. Leo’s Craft and Vendors Fair and Soup Supper, 10th annual, 9 a.m. to 1:30 p.m., 2410 S. Blaine St. Event includes a variety of unique home craft and popular home-based vendors for your holiday shopping.
-The youth will have homemade soup available, including chicken noodle, chili and their popular taco soup.
-Fresh baked cinnamon rolls are included.
-All freewill donations benefit the youth mission trip and retreats; 308-382-4753.

 G.W.
-Frank Museum of History and Culture, holiday tours, 1 and 3 p.m., 2010 University Drive, Kearney.
+Frank Museum of History and Culture, holiday tours, 1 and 3 p.m.
+Sunday, 2010 University Drive, Kearney.
 Experience the holiday much like the Frank family did while learning about its long history.
-Museum is open from noon to 5 p.m.
+Museum is open from noon to 5 p.m. both days; free hot cocoa and apple cider served on Saturdays.
 Exhibit remains on display through mid-January; museum closed Dec.
 24-25 and Jan.
 1; 308-865-8284 or email frankmuseum@unk.edu.

-Hastings Symphony Orchestra Holiday Concert, featuring Shannon Salyards-Burton, 3 p.m., Masonic Center, 411 N. Hastings Ave., Hastings.
-Tickets are $20 for adults, available online or at the door.
-All students admitted free of charge; 402-469-9396 or www.hastingssymphony.com

-“Gloria in Excelsis Deo,” presented by the Wood River Area Community Choir, 2:30 p.m., St. Mary’s Catholic Church.
-408 W. 11th St, Wood River; includes a blend of traditional Christmas carols, four selections from Handel’s “Messiah,” including the “Hallelujah Chorus,” and other classics; no admission charge, but freewill donations are always appreciated to help fund future concerts.

 Bingo, 2 p.m., United Veterans Club, 1914 W. Capital.
 Doors open at 1; open to the public; 308-381-1555.